 Why We Set Out to Adopt

-She was found abandon along the side of the road in front of an auto repair shop in a very small and poor community called Cedarville, about 3 hours inland from the coast.
 We know nothing about Ellie’s past or her parents.
-All we can deduce is that her mother cared well for her for a few months, wrapped her in a blanket, then placed Ellie on the ground in front of the auto shop.
+All we can deduce is that her mother cared well for her for a few months, wrapped her in a blanket, then placed Ellie on the ground in front of an auto repair shop.
 I’m told this sort of thing is a common move of desperation.
 A woman becomes pregnant, the father does nothing to help her with the child, so she places the child outside his work place in an effort to get him to publicly own up to his responsibilities.
-In the case of Ellie, this man did not step forward.
-The police were called and Ellie became part of the child welfare system in South Africa.
+In the case of Ellie, we don’t know if this is the case or the dynamic.
+Regardless of the background, the police were called and Ellie became part of the child welfare system in South Africa.
 This happened in April of 2008.
-In September we tucked her into a bed for the first time in the cottage we rented for our stay.
+In September we tucked her into a bed for the first time in the cottage we rented for our stay in South Africa.
 We’ve been tucking her into bed ever since.

 We met other adopting families from Canada during our stay in South Africa and they all had children with similar stories.
 One little boy was found on the side of the road, freshly born and still surrounded by his amniotic sac.
 Like I said, there’s no shortage of human need in the world.

-Although our motivations were heavily tested during the adoption process, something unexpected has slowly set in during the 9 years Ellie has been with us.
+Although our enthusiasms were heavily tested during the adoption process, something unexpected has slowly set in during the 13 years Ellie has been with us.
 Actually, quite a few unexpected things, many of them good.
 She’s smart, lively, loving and powerfully emotional.
 She’s also interested in the homestead work I do, and has already learned to drive our old F-150 quite competently in our fields.
-All in all, she’s a rich spice in our family.
+All in all, she’s a very rich spice in our family.

-When Ellie was found, the South African authorities gave her a name: Noluthando Silvu.
+When Ellie was in South Africa, the authorities gave her a name: Noluthando Silvu.
 “Noluthando” means “love” in the Zulu language.
 We gave her the permanent name of Ella Noluthando Maxwell, after our favourite female singer, Ella Fitzgerald.
-As it turns out, our Ellie is extremely musical.
-Click below to watch her sing with her brother, Robert, playing on the piano.
+As it turns out, our Ellie is a great singer.
+Click below to watch one of dozens of videos Ellie has made for her YouTube channel Ellie Maxwell Music.